-Today is National Celiac Awareness Day.
+May is National Celiac Awareness Month.
 Approximately one in 133 people have Celiac Disease, an autoimmune condition in which the ingestion of gluten causes damage to the lining of the small intestines.
 Such damage causes malabsorption of nutrients as well as gas, bloating, and diarrhea.
 Symptoms of Celiac disease aren’t always related to tummy troubles.
-Skin rashes, failure to thrive, slow bone growth, and autoimmune hypothyroidism (Hashimoto’s) are also signs that Celiac disease may be present.
+Skin rashes, failure to thrive, slow bone growth, and autoimmune hypothyroidism (Hashimoto’s) are also signs that Celiac Disease may be present.

 Is there a cure for Celiac Disease?
 Actually there is.
 The treatment is a strict gluten-free diet.
 Even the smallest amounts of gluten can set the body’s digestive and immune system haywire.

 Similar to Celiac Disease is Gluten Sensitivity.
 People who suffer from this have similar symptoms to Celiac Disease, yet test negative for the disease (blood test and/or small intestines biopsy).
 These people also benefit from a gluten-free diet, as gluten acts as a “trigger” to set off the immune system.

 “Gluten-free” diets are all the rage these days.
 It seems like actors and athletes alike are turning to gluten-free diets to lose weight and improve performance.
 Tennis star Novac Djokovic posted numerous wins after giving up gluten and many actors claim a gluten-free diet helped them shed those unwanted pounds.
 Does this mean that going gluten-free is right for you?
 If so, what’s the right way to follow a gluten-free diet?